atgreen/green-orb/README.md

 # orb-ag
 > An 'Observe and Report Buddy' for your SRE toolbox

-`orb-ag` monitors your program's console output for regexps that you define and, when found, performs some action.
-Actions include:
+`orb-ag` monitors your program's console output for patterns that you define, and performs actions based on what it detects.
+Actions
+include:

 * sending notifications through one of a number of popular messaging services, including slack, email, discord, and many more.
-* sending webhooks for processing by services like the Ansible Automation Platform, to run job templates, for instance.
+* sending webhooks for processing by services like the Ansible Automation Platform.
-* executing arbitrary shell commands to, for instance, capture a thread dump of the java process being observed
+* executing arbitrary shell commands, allowing you to, for instance, capture thread dumps of the process being observed.
-* restarting your program, which may be useful as a last resort in a containerized environment where you don't necessarily wan't to restart your container.
+* restarting the program being observed (avoiding pod restarts on k8s platforms, for instance)

 `orb-ag` is very easy to configure and use.
-It is one binary and one yaml config file.
-Simply add `orb-ag -c config.yaml` before your program.
+It's just one binary and one yaml config file.
+Simply preface your program with `orb-ag -c config.yaml`.
 For example, instead of:
 ```
 $ java -jar mywebapp.jar
 ```